sooryanivedhaashokan/Ring-Oscillator-Layout-Design/README.md

 Observation and Results:

-    Analyzed the design with and without initialliation to understand the metastable behaviour of the circuits.
+    - Analyzed the design with and without initialliation to understand the metastable behaviour of the circuits.
-    Based on calculations and Simultion, verified the frequency of Oscillation with change in supply Voltage, Operating Temperature and Load capacitance
+    - Based on calculations and Simultion, verified the frequency of Oscillation with change in supply Voltage, operating Temperature and Load capacitance

 Conclusion:

-    Based on tested cases, observed a specific case in terms of supply voltage and temperature was best suited for high speed operation of the circuit
+    - Based on tested cases, observed a specific case in terms of supply voltage and temperature was best suited for high speed operation of the circuit
-    With minimum load capacitance the circuit can work faster Also, an interesting note is that the number of stages is not correlated with delay of the circuit
+    - With minimum load capacitance the circuit can work faster
+    - Also, an interesting note is that the number of stages is not correlated with delay of the circuit